Pepi Ng

 bii.
 State repression is a constant, global issue.

-At the same time, we have seen many anti-zionist Jews and Jewish students being arrested for protesting the genocide- We have watched videos of masked and plain-clothed Immigration and Customs Enforcement (ICE) and Department of Homeland Security (DHS) abduct and threaten to deport greencard holders and Columbia University students Mahmoud Khalil and Mohsen Mahdawi (who was attending his naturalization interview in Vermont), as well as Tufts University student Rümeysa Öztürk for speaking out against the genocide.
+Recently, we have seen many anti-zionist Jews and Jewish students being arrested for protesting the genocide- We have watched videos of masked and plain-clothed Immigration and Customs Enforcement (ICE) and Department of Homeland Security (DHS) abduct and threaten to deport greencard holders and Columbia University students Mahmoud Khalil and Mohsen Mahdawi, as well as Tufts University student Rümeysa Öztürk for speaking out against the genocide.

 Anti-Zionist Jews from Jewish Voice For Peace were arrested in Manhattan for protesting against the genocide in Gaza.
 Credits: Karsten Moran for The New York Times.